 When Atem did it, he reacted.

-Seto was quiet too.
-With the documents still in hand, his gaze shifted slightly away from Atem.
+Seto was silent too.
+Still holding the documents, his gaze angled slightly away from Atem.

 "Then get out."